-In the case of Generator Units which are Energy Limited Generator Units, a single Energy Limit; and
+In the case of Generator Units which are Energy Limited Generator Units, a single Energy Limit;

-Incremental and Decremental Price Quantity Pairs in accordance with section D.4.4.
+Incremental and Decremental Price Quantity Pairs in accordance with section D.4.4;

+In the case of Generator Units which are Battery Storage Units, a single Operational Maximum Storage Quantity; and

+In the case of Generator Units which are Battery Storage Units, a single Operational Minimum Storage Quantity.

 Simple Bid Offer Data shall comprise Incremental and Decremental Price Quantity Pairs for a specified Open Imbalance Settlement Period in accordance with section D.4.4.